portsoc/hangman-in-branches/README.md

 But to be able to distinguish between every game, we need to add a unique identifier to each game.
 For this reason, we are going to be using [the `uuid` NPM package](https://www.npmjs.com/package/uuid).

-Following the instructions in the "Quickstart" section of the NPM page, we can have installed `uuid` package with:
+Following the instructions in the "Quickstart" section of `uuid`'s page, we have installed this package with:

 ```bash
 npm install uuid